clvv/fasd/README.md

 entries manually with `fad -A`.
 You are very welcomed to contribute shell initialization code for not yet supported shells.

-Fasd has been tested on the following shells: bash, zsh, mksh, pdksh, dash, busybox ash, FreeBSD 9 /bin/sh and OpenBSD /bin/sh.
+Fad has been tested on the following shells: bash, zsh, mksh, pdksh, dash, busybox ash, FreeBSD 9 /bin/sh and OpenBSD /bin/sh.

 # Synopsis